DMalonas/Java-client-server-implementation/README.md

-# Java-server-implementation
+# Client-server program
-Java server that accepts HTTP requests
+A simple client-server Java program implemented with Sockets.